 - Colleen Chien, Professor of Law, Faculty Scholar of the Markkula Center for Applied Ethics, and Co-director of the High Tech Law Institute at Santa Clara University School of Law

 - Mark Janis, Robert A. Lucas Chair and Professor of Law, Director, Center for Intellectual Property Research at Indiana University Mauer School of Law

 - Peter S. Mennell, Koret Professor of Law at the University of California, Berkeley; Co-founder, former Executive Director, and Director of the Berkeley Center for Law & Technology; and Co-founder and Faculty Director of the Berkeley Judicial Institute

 - Polk Wagner, Michael A. Fitts Professor of Law at the University of Pennsylvania Carey Law School

 Edison Research Fellows

 The Edison Research Fellows program was created in 2013 as an expansion of the successful Edison Scholars Program.
-Research Fellows study topics of particular interest to policy makers, and make their research and data available to the public.
+Research Fellows perform quantitative research on policy relevant to patent and trademark topics.
+Their research and data are typically made available to the public.

 Current Edison Research Fellows:

-- Mark Finlayson, Assistant Professor of Computer Science in the School of Computing and Information Sciences at Florida International University
+- Mark A. Finlayson, Eminent Scholar Chaired Associate Professor of Computer Science in the Knight Foundation School of Computing and Information Sciences at Florida International University

-- Neel U. Sukhatme, Associate Professor of Law at Georgetown University Law Center
+- Neel U. Sukhatme, Anne Fleming Research Professor and Associate Professor of Law at Georgetown University Law Center

 Read more about past Research Fellows